Authentication Method Used in Bug 6751 Removed by Amazon

 Here's a diff on my pfsense fork: https://github.com/pfsense/pfsense/compare/master...jxmx:7206_route53

 I don't have any more time to test this tonight but it should work just fine - changes are trivial.
 I'll test this over the weekend and make a new pull request on the master repo.

-#13 Updated by Jason McCormick 24 days ago
+#13 Updated by Jason McCormick about 2 months ago

 Okay I've done more testing with this and I'm getting more random errors that don't make any sense to me.
 The same code used with the standalone PHP script I included here works flawlessly.
 However the same calls from the dyndns.class yield non-deterministic behavior.
 Some of my Route53 entries work (at one point they all did!), yet some don't now.
 But they're all using the same IAM keypair.
 If I add a new entry, it uniformly fails.
 But Doug you reported you added one and it started working.
 So now I'm very confused.

-#14 Updated by Jason McCormick 24 days ago
+#14 Updated by Jason McCormick about 2 months ago

 It helps if I completely reverted the items I changed for the region being added to the zone.
 Just needed to step away from the code for a bit.
 I've tested this with existing and new entries and everything works now.
 Doug, if you could give this diff a whirl.